Calving is upon us, and now is the time to think about booking your calf disbudding.

 In addition, sedation of calves at the time of disbudding reduces the stress for your animals during this procedure and promotes better recovery.
-It’s a quick and effective method of disbudding, allowing other jobs to be done at the same time, such as vaccinating, ear notching, ear tagging, and extra teat removal.
+It’s a quick and effective method of disbudding, allowing other jobs to be done at the same time, such as vaccinating, ear notching, ear tagging, and extra teat removal in dairy calves.

 Anexa Vets recommends doing the best for your calves this disbudding season: